Exclusive: New chemical weapons team to launch first Syria investigations

 “Continued possession of these chemicals by Syria lends additional credence to existing allegations of their use by the regime,” she said.

-Reporting by Anthony Deutsch, Editing by William Maclean
+Reporting by Anthony Deutsch; Editing by William Maclean and Frances Kerry